doctorfree/MMM-YouTubeWebView/README.md

 - Loop after playing specified list or playlist
 - Optionally execute specified JavaScript after loading the webview
 - Optionally specify an HTTP referrer to avoid YouTube blocking video access
+- Free, no key or subscription or fee is required.
+MIT licensed.

 ## Installation